-- 8. Recruitment & Selection Process
+- 7. Recruitment & Selection Process - 8.
+Market Research\

-- 22. Market Research

-- means these additional units are required for the BTEC National Diploma Award (equivalent to two A Levels).
+\ means these additional units are required for the BTEC National Diploma Award (equivalent to two A Levels).
 The academic content studied is very similar to that of the A Level.
 The main difference is the way the BTEC is assessed.

-GCSEs at grade 4 and above, which should ideally include English, Maths and Science.
+GCSEs at grade 4 and above, in English, Maths and another essay-based subject.
 Students should have strong communication skills and a genuine interest in business.
 High quality organisation and resilient research skills are vital due to the coursework nature of assessment.
 You do not need a GCSE in Business, but it may be an advantage.